kawedi/kawedi/README.md

 :brain: I am currently working on a password generator for Intelligen't, a competitive cybersecurity team at Rochester Institute of Technology.

-:mortar_board: I am a first-year, honors student at Rochester Institute of Technology.
+:mortar_board: I am a second-year, honors student at Rochester Institute of Technology.
 I am dual-majoring in Computing Security, and Computer Science.
-I am also minoring in Free and Open Source Software.
+I am also minoring in Free and Open Source Software and Free Culture.

 :chart_with_upwards_trend: I am looking to collaborate on RITSEC presentations!
 Please reach out to me if you are interested in co-presenting.